Wimmics/olivaw/docs/pre-commit.md

 Pre-commit also allow developers to implement custom hooks that can be used in many other projects.

-For more details about pre-commit, read the [documentation](https://pre-commit.com/).
+For more details about pre-commit, read the [pre-commit documentation](https://pre-commit.com/).

 Olivaw repository contains a pre-commit hook that can be used in an acimov project.